IdelsTak/ikonx/readme.md

 Finding the right icon for your JavaFX project can be a hassle.
 I know the struggle.
 See, there are more than 6000 icons spread across 55 different icon packs in Ikonli.
 That's a lot of icon codes to comb through!

 I was inspired by the AltantaFX sampler, which made browsing Material icons a breeze.
 So, I decided to take it a step further.
-I created IkonX - the Icon Pack Browser.With this tool, you can easily search, preview, and copy icon codes from **all** available icon packs.
+I created IkonX - the Icon Pack Browser.
+With this tool, you can easily search, preview, and copy icon codes from **all** available icon packs.
 No more digging through endless documents to find that perfect icon.

 ![Screenshot](assets/screenshot_2023-09-07_16-29-46.png)